 Summer has ended, but there’s no need to fret: Fall brings with it crisp, cool days, wonderful colors — and football season!

-It also brings with it a few maintenance tasks that Peck Insurance Agency recommends to help ensure your home is ready for fall and winter weather in Ohio.
+It also brings with it a few maintenance tasks that A. M. Peck Insurance Agency recommends to help ensure your home is ready for fall and winter weather in Ohio.

 Check out the following information for some general tips from the National Association of Home Builders, and don’t hesitate to call us if you have questions about what your home insurance policy covers.